-- It can withstand tremendous stress caused from foot traffic or machinery.
-Most cool season grasses are much less likely to recover if repeatedly pummeled by foot traffic or machinery.
+- It can withstand tremendous stress caused by foot traffic or machinery.
+Most cool-season grasses are much less likely to recover if repeatedly pummeled by foot traffic or machinery.

 Any successful lawn care plan includes a strategy to manage crabgrass germination and establishment.
 For more on how to control crabgrass, check out our previous blog, “Control Crabgrass This Spring and Grow a Beautiful Lawn.”